London's AIM volumes surge on new investor savings rules

 Such firms do, however, have the potential for big gains, for example if they find metal or strike oil and with investor appetite for them revived by signs of economic improvement.

-The FTSE AIM index has this week risen about 1.8 percent, outperforming the blue-chip FTSE 100, around 1.5 percent lower.
+The FTSE AIM index .FTAI has this week risen about 1.8 percent, outperforming the blue-chip FTSE 100 .FTSE, around 1.5 percent lower.

-Ncondezi Coal, Maple Energy and hazardous waste specialist Augean are among stocks that have seen average daily volumes double compared to the past month.
+Ncondezi Coal (NCCL.L), Maple Energy MPLE.L and hazardous waste specialist Augean (AUG.L) are among stocks that have seen average daily volumes double compared to the past month.

-McCudden at Interactive Investor said his clients had bought heavily into potash explorer Sirius Minerals, seeing good value in the shares which recently fell sharply on concerns over the outlook for the potash market.
+McCudden at Interactive Investor said his clients had bought heavily into potash explorer Sirius Minerals (SXX.L), seeing good value in the shares which recently fell sharply on concerns over the outlook for the potash market.

-Oil explorer Gulf Keystone Petroleum, which is focused on oil fields in the Kurdistan region of Iraq, has also proved popular, he said.
+Oil explorer Gulf Keystone Petroleum (GKP.L), which is focused on oil fields in the Kurdistan region of Iraq, has also proved popular, he said.

 The pair were among the AIM shares most purchased this week by clients of Hargreaves Lansdown, whose data runs to Thursday's close.
-Others on the list included Berkeley Mineral Resources and oil and gas group Bowleven.
+Others on the list included Berkeley Mineral Resources (BMRB.L) and oil and gas group Bowleven (BLVN.L).

 STRONG INTEREST